Clinician helping a patient review blood pressure readings

 • Talking during measurement.
 Even casual conversation can add 5–10 mmHg to your reading.

-• Using a cuff that does not fit.
+• Using a cuff that doesn't fit.
 Many people use the standard cuff that came with the device even when their arm circumference requires a larger or smaller size.

 • Trusting the first reading.
 Always take at least two readings.
 The first is often higher due to the "alerting reaction."